 A must-see space located in the East Village is the first Street green art project. this public space supports rising artists who paintings in different mediums you could see big murals pictures and art installations.

 A little off the beaten path but well worth the trip is the Welling court mural project in Astoria Queens. it’s a massive collection of murals meant to beautify the neighborhood and transform how people experience their environment.

 The Dumbo walls project is 8 walls near New York Street subway station. which were selected as sites for

 large murals. all sorts of art pop up in numbers consistently so be on the lookout for random art in unexpected places.

 Another place to check out street art is the outdoor museum of street art at Coney Island.

 Street art is a very famous form of art and spreading fast everywhere around the world. you can find it on sidewalks, buildings, streets, etc. This art has come to be an international culture and even art museums and galleries are accumulating the work of street artists.

-Graffiti began out very secretly due to the fact it is illegal to paint public and private property without permission. people regularly have many reviews about it. a few assume it is a crime and others think it is a completely stunning new form of culture.
+Graffiti began out very secretly due to the fact it is illegal to paint public and private property without permission.
+People regularly have many reviews about it.
+A few assume it is a crime and others think it is an entirely stunning new form of culture.

 Street art is one of the most hybrid forms of artistic expression nowadays because its purpose is to draw upon what the viewers know and manipulate the physicality of the subject to make their point.